kqarryzada/NeoDefaults/README.md

 * Improving network settings to make the game more responsive
 * Updating the FOV settings so that the screen is less obscured

 The installer does the work for changing game settings and graphics for you.
-All changes that NeoDefaults makes are fully supported by Valve and are not considered exploits.
 For details on how the NeoDefaults Installer accomplishes this, see [How It Works](docs/More-Info.md#how-it-works).

 ## What Gets Changed
 The most noticeable differences are probably the settings related to the FOV and viewmodel: